patdx/nx-micro-test/README.md

 - Experiment with flexible configs, can we support binding the apps as both middleware OR proxied apps?
 - Experiment with dev/build modes.
-Nx can cache build results, can we let the user control what is running in built vs dev for performance?
+Nx can cache build results, can we let the user control what is running in build vs dev for performance?
 - Can we expose a way to restart the apps?
-- Look into serving a root level next.js app that can handle the favicon, error page, etc.
+- Look into serving a root level next.js app that can handle the favicon, error page, etc. (Note: See https://github.com/patdx/nx-micro-test/issues/2)
+- Try attaching more admin tools like queue dashboard (bull-board), etc.
+- Figure out the bundle/compile story.